gembarrett/new-year-css3/README.md

 Glitches I am currently working on:
 - flash of fireworks outside specified area
-- compatibility with touch-devices (currently the JS provides a temporary fix for iOS, but breaks for Android)
 - occasional background flash on initial background-position change animation